 - (1) Contact information of the BSI's FCPAM or appropriate internal consumer assistance unit handling Financial Consumer complaints or concerns; and - (2) Statement that the BSI is a regulated entity by the Bangko Sentral and Bangko Sentral's contact information. - f.
 Communication of the BSI officers, staff, authorized agents or any other party acting on the BSI's behalf is conducted in such a manner that Clients can understand the terms of the contract and their rights and obligations.
-Client segments that may have financial literacy limitations or subject to certain disabilities or infirmities preventing them from reading or understanding a proposed written contract should be given a clear verbal explanation of the terms and conditions, as well as its features, risks and costs, in a language they can understand. - g.
+Client segments that may have financial literacy limitations or subject to certain disabilities or infirmities preventing them from reading or understanding a proposed written - This provision should be read in conjunction with existing regulations on product-specific minimum disclosures under Sec.
+612/612-Q of the MORB/MORNBFI on Sales and Marketing Guidelines for Financial Products and Sec.
+306 of the MORB on the requirements for Truth in Lending Act (TILA). - 4 This provision should be read in conjunction with the Sales and Marketing Guidelines for Financial Products under Sec.
+612/612-Q of the MORB/MORNBFI as well as Appendix 86/Q-49 of the MORB/MORNBFI on the basic standards on the administration of trust

+- contract should be given a clear verbal explanation of the terms and conditions, as well as its features, risks and costs, in a language they can understand. - g.
 Adequate time is given to Financial Consumers to review, ask questions and receive information to fully understand the terms and conditions prior to signing the contract or agreement or executing the transaction.
-BSIs should ensure that documents signed by the Financial Consumer are completely-filled out and have no blank terms provided, that the Financial Consumer is not precluded from readily availing of the BSI's financial product or service and accepting the BSI's terms and conditions, signing the contract or agreement, or executing the transaction upon his/her sole discretion.
-The Financial Consumer should be given a copy of each of the documents he/she signed including, but not limited to the contract, with all terms and conditions and/or proof of the transaction, whether printed or in electronic copy, at the option of the Financial Consumer, or in the manner or channel through which the product or service was accessed, immediately after the contract or agreement was executed or transaction was completed. - h.
+BSIs should ensure that documents signed by the Financial Consumer are completelyfilled out and have no blank terms provided, that the Financial Consumer is not precluded from readily availing of the BSI's financial product or service and accepting the BSI's terms and conditions, signing the contract or agreement, or executing the transaction upon his/her sole discretion.
+The Financial Consumer should be given a copy of each of the documents he/ she signed including, but not limited to the contract, with all terms and conditions and/or proof of the transaction, whether printed or in electronic copy, at the option of the Financial Consumer, or in the manner or channel through which the product or service was accessed, immediately after the contract or agreement was executed or transaction was completed. - h.
 Statements of Account or Billing Statements are provided regularly in a convenient manner to the Financial Consumer, or through the channel through which the product was sold, commensurate to the type of product and terms.
 The statement must bear an official seal and/or include the letterhead of the BSI.
-In general, statements for transaction accounts, including loan accounts, with regard to the period covered, and depending on the type of product, should include the following information:
+In general, statements for transaction accounts, including loan accounts, with regard to the period covered, and depending on the type of product, should include the following information: - (1) the opening and closing balances; - (2) any transactions made during the period, such as but not limited to deposit, withdrawal, fund transfer, investment, remittance and/or payment; - (3) the merchant or counterpart of each transaction, if any; - (4) details of the interest rate applied to the account, if any; - (5) details of the fees, exchange rate and other charges incurred by the customer in each transaction, if any; and - (6) any changes applied to the interest rates, charges or fees, if any.